Uganda Local Governments Association: Membership

-Every District and Lower Local Government Council is eligible to become a member of the Association upon passing a council resolution, adopting the constitution and payment of membership and subscription fees.
+Every District and Lower Local Government Council is eligible to become a member of the Association upon passing a council resolution, adopting the constitution, and paying the membership and subscription fees.

-There are two categories of members, the District Councils as Higher Local Governments and Municipalities, Sub counties and Town councils as Lower Local Governments.
-Currently all the One Hundred and Eleven (111) Districts and over Eight Hundred (800) Lower Local Governments are members of ULGA.
-Membership fees are paid once and annual subscription fees, depending on the Districts structural model, as established by the Ministry of Public Service.
+There are two categories of members: District Councils as Higher Local Governments, and Municipalities, Sub-counties, and Town Councils as Lower Local Governments.
+Currently, all one hundred and eleven (111) districts and over eight hundred (800) Lower Local Governments are members of ULGA.
+Membership fees are paid once, while annual subscription fees vary depending on the district’s structural model, as established by the Ministry of Public Service.

-The ULGA Constitution recognizes Affiliate organizations as part of its membership structure.
-Through the Secretariat, the Association coordinates and where possible helps to co-finance the activities of these bodies.
-The current affiliate Associations include the Association of District Speakers (UDICOSA), the Association of Chief Administrative Officers (ALGAOU), and the Association of Chief Finance Officers (CFO's).The Secretariat staff are attached to the different bodies to assist them perform their functions.
+The ULGA Constitution also recognizes affiliate organizations as part of its membership structure.
+Through the Secretariat, the Association coordinates and, where possible, co-finances the activities of these bodies.
+The current affiliate associations include the Association of District Speakers (UDICOSA), the Association of Chief Administrative Officers (ALGAOU), and the Association of Chief Finance Officers (CFOs).
+Secretariat staff are assigned to these different bodies to assist them in performing their functions.

 Structure and Management

 The Association is able to meet its objectives through a number of organs.
-These include: the Annual General Meeting, the Executive Committee, the Ethics and Accountability Committee and the National Secretariat.
+These include: the Annual General Meeting, the executive committee, the Ethics and Accountability Committee and the National Secretariat.

 Annual General Meeting

-This is the supreme Policy Organ of the Association which takes place once every year.
-The Assembly is composed of local government representatives: all District Chairpersons, all District Speakers of Councils, all District Chief Administrative Officers, and Sub County Chairpersons' representatives.
-The AGM is preceded by Regional Meetings – organized by the Regional Representatives.
-There are also special and extraordinary general meetings convened as and when necessary and this clearly spelt out in the provisions of the ULGA Constitution.
-It is the responsibility of the respective District Local Governments to facilitate its representatives and ensure their full participation in these meetings.
-It is also the responsibility of the District Chairpersons and Chief Administrative Officers to assist Lower Local Governments to organize and select one LCIII Chairperson to represent them at the AGM.
+This is the supreme policy organ of the Association, which convenes once every year.
+The Assembly is composed of local government representatives: all District Chairpersons, all District Speakers of Councils, all District Chief Administrative Officers, and representatives of Sub County Chairpersons.
+The AGM is preceded by regional meetings organized by the Regional Representatives.
+Special and extraordinary general meetings may also be convened as necessary, as clearly spelled out in the provisions of the ULGA Constitution.
+It is the responsibility of the respective District Local Governments to facilitate their representatives and ensure their full participation in these meetings.
+It is also the responsibility of the District Chairpersons and Chief Administrative Officers to assist Lower Local Governments in organizing and selecting one LCIII Chairperson to represent them at the AGM.